padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 ```

 To detect land clearing we would use a method in this [paper](https://doi.org/10.3832/IFOR0909-007).
-It is a threshold methods in which land clearing pixels is defined by subtracting 1.5 standard deviation (SD) from mean: mean-(1.5xSD).
-Corollary, the threshold for growth or regrowth (regrwoth is when an identified cleared pixel recovers post-clearing) is mean+(1.5xSD).
+It is a threshold method in which land clearing pixels are defined by subtracting 1.5 standard deviation (SD) from mean: mean-(1.5xSD).
+Corollary, the threshold for growth or regrowth (regrowth is when an identified cleared pixel recovers post-clearing) is mean+(1.5xSD).
 To satify this threshold, we would have to compute the mean and SD for the deltaNDVI images.

 ```JavaScript
 //function to comupte mean and standard deviation of deltaNDVI